Gund4422/Hello-world/README.md

 # hello-world
-HELLO EVERYBODY, THIS IS HELLO WORLD IN ALOT OF LANGUAGES, PLEASE NOTE THAT TS IS THE SAME AS JS.
+THIS IS EVERY HELLO WORLD, IN ALOT OF LANGUAGES, IDK.
+Hello, everybody, please note that TypeScript is the same as Javascript.